N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 - N5GEH FIWARE platform

     You must have access to a [N5GEH FIWARE platform](https://github.com/N5GEH/n5geh.platform), which can be hosted either on your local machine or somewhere else.
 For these examples, it is recommended that you host a platform on your local machine.
+  This tutorial is compatible with both NGSI-V2 and NGSI-LD platforms.
+  > **NOTE**: if you are using our configuration of NGSI-LD platform from [here](https://github.com/N5GEH/n5geh.platform/tree/master/ld), please check and adapt the settings in `docker-compose.yml` of this tutorials, i.e., use `MQTT_PORT=1884`

 - Postman